alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 A frequency family extended from $f_{\mathrm{eff}}$ , including $0.5f_{\mathrm{eff}}$ , $f_{\mathrm{eff}}$ , $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , and $4f_{\mathrm{eff}}$ .
 This article treats it as an entry-frequency family of the isolation system, not as one unique control frequency.

 **QSM Power Frequency Group**
 A set of main frequencies obtained by applying frequency analysis to the Input-Side QSM Power Flow.
-It is used to observe that the seismic power-potential does not enter the system through one frequency only, but through a set of frequency components that contact the isolation system.
+It is used to observe that the seismic power does not enter the system through one frequency only, but through a set of frequency components that contact the isolation system.

 **Interface Frequency Group**
 A set of main frequencies obtained by applying frequency analysis to the Interface Power / Work Exchange.
-It is used to observe which frequency components are retained, converted, or amplified after the input power-potential enters the isolation interface.
+It is used to observe which frequency components are retained, converted, or amplified after the input power enters the isolation interface.

 **Displacement Response Frequency Group**
 The main frequency group of the isolation displacement response $u_{\mathrm{iso}}(t)$ .
 This article pays special attention to whether the displacement response frequencies in high-displacement cases are close to $f_{\mathrm{eff}}$ and its harmonic sequence.